OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

    * Assume L is regular.
    * Therefore :math:`L` satisfies the pumping lemma.
    * Choose a long string :math:`w \in L`, :math:`|w| \ge m`.
+     Remember that :math:`m` relates to the number of states in the machine, with :math:`m` being great enough that it has to trigger at least one loop.
-     The choice of the string is crucial.
+     Which string we pick is critical.
      We must pick a string that will yield a contradiction.
      And we succeed with the proof if we find any such string, even if there exist other stings that don't let us succeed.